Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Groveland

 Williamsburgh, in the Town of Groveland, was the original settlement in Livingston County after the American Revolution.
-Today there is a cemetery on the historic site overlooking the American Rock Salt mine.
+Today, a cemetery is located on the historic site, overlooking the American Rock Salt mine.

 In this cemetery are the final resting places of two of Rochester’s founding fathers—Major Charles Carroll and Colonel William Fitzhugh—along with their extended families.